yotkadata/lyrics-classifier-nlp/README.md

 ## Script

 All these steps are implemented in the files contained in `includes`.
-To **run the project**, create a Python environment, install dependencies from `requirements.txt`, define configuration in `settings.py`, and run `main.py` in the root directory.
+To **run the project**, create a Python environment (Python 3.11), install dependencies from `requirements.txt`, define configuration in `settings.py`, and run `main.py` in the root directory.
 To **predict the artist** from a piece of text, run `predict.py` in the root directory.

 Running `main.py` with all options set tu `True` will create the following files in the `data` and `models` directories: